What is Interview Bias and How to Avoid It | Thomas.co

 Understanding interviewer bias

 Interview bias can exhibit in different ways, not least when the interviewer uses language in the questions that exhibit biases or talk about subjects that would be geared towards more personal choices rather than the role itself.
-For example, the interviewer may talk about what has recently happened in the news - unless you’re interviewing for a news organisation, this is loaded with bias as the answer given may result in a variety of different responses.
+For example, the interviewer may talk about what has recently happened in the news - unless you’re interviewing for a news organization, this is loaded with bias as the answer given may result in a variety of different responses.

 Of course, interviewer bias can also be due to body language, facial expression etc. These are preconceived notions that have arisen through years of development in the interviewer and whilst many would consider themselves to have little bias, that is ever rarely the case.
 After all, we are all human, we will develop these ideas over time and we are all subject to it.